How to recover data from Drobo

 Scan the found partition to get back deleted or lost files.

 Once the needed partition is found, you can stop the search and select it to review its content.
 To recover deleted or lost files, you will have to run a storage scan.
 Modify the parameters of the process, if required, and click "Start scan".

 Select the necessary items recovered by the program and save them to any safe storage.

 Wait for the software to complete the scanning procedure.
 After that, study the restored file system to find the needed folders and files.
 Click "Define selection", check off all the items you want to be copied and press "Save selection".
-In the opened window enter any valid destination folder which is not situated on one of the source Drobo disks.
+In the opened window, enter any valid destination folder which is not situated on one of the source Drobo drives.